The new school year is now well underway, which means your kids will once again be making homework a regular part of their daily routine.

 It can be a challenge for parents to get their kids to complete their homework on a consistent basis.
 The widespread usage of high-tech devices nowadays has also become just one more issue for parents to contend with when it comes to keeping kids focussed on their homework tasks.

-Creating a home study space that promotes a productive and comfortable learning environment can help keep your kids motivated and focussed with their homework.
+Creating a home study space that promotes a productive and comfortable learning environment can help keep your kids motivated and focussed on their homework.

 A home study space can help maximize learning efficiency